eclipse-archived/ceylon-lang.org/documentation/presentation/introduction.md

 - convert to Devoxx template
 - decide whether to use Mac for both pres and demo or stay agnostic
+- add hierarchical structure examples
+- currentlya t 44-45 slides, 7 less and we should be good

 ## Presentation